observermedia/django-wordpress-rest/README.rst

     WP_API_SITE_ID = os.getenv("WP_API_SITE_ID")

 Finally from your WordPress.com site, submit a POST request with an ``ID`` data element in the body to trigger a sync of a single post.
-Note this should be the WordPress Post ID, not the Djano one!
+Note this should be the WordPress Post ID, not the Django one!

 ::